From Finance Fraud Investigations to Blockchain Forensics Careers: Can Banking Experience Transfer to Crypto?

 @ForensicBlockSmith

-I’ve been in investment banking for ~10 years doing fraud/suspicious transaction investigations (alerts, case notes, escalation, STR/SAR-style thinking).
+I’ve been in investment banking for around 10 years, mostly working on fraud and suspicious transaction investigations — alerts, case notes, escalations, and STR/SAR-style thinking.

-My confusion: does banking investigations experience genuinely transfer, or do hiring teams treat it as “nice but irrelevant” unless you’ve done on-chain work?
+Does banking investigations experience genuinely transfer into crypto investigations, or do hiring teams treat it as “useful background, but not enough” unless you already have on-chain investigation proof?

 Replies